STATEMENT: 2022 Case Competition Events will be Virtual

 - 20% – Presentation effectiveness: professionalism, clarity of message, visualizations, and ability to answer questions

-To be eligible for Round Three, at least one member of a two-person team and at least two members of a three- or four-person team must present in person.
-If a potential finalist team is not able to meet this requirement, then a virtual option will be considered on a case-by-case basis.
-If a resolution cannot be met then the team with the next highest score in Round 2 will become a finalist.
+To be eligible for Round Three, at least one member of a two-person team and at least two members of a three- or four-person team must contribute during the virtual presentation.
+If a potential finalist team is not able to meet the virtual requirement, then the team with the next highest score in Round 2 will become a finalist.

 - Students should wear business attire for presentations.